-Durov: Mysterious and controversial Telegram founder
+Durov: mysterious and controversial Telegram founder

 Durov resigned from VK with a typical flourish, posting a picture of dolphins and the slogan "So Long and Thanks for All the Fish", a title in the famous "Hitchhiker's Guide to the Galaxy" science fiction series.

-He developed the Telegram messaging service with his brother Nikolai while travelling from country to country and launched the service in 2013.
+Durov settled in Dubai, deciding it offered the best business climate to build up Telegram, also gaining UAE citizenship.

+He boasted to Carlson that Telegram has just 30 core staff and spent "zero" on marketing, in stark contrast to its rivals.
+He made clear "Telegram is 100 percent owned by myself".

-He settled in Dubai and obtained citizenship of the Caribbean island archipelago of Saint Kitts and Nevis, then, in August 2021, won French nationality following a low-profile procedure about which Paris remains highly discreet.
+In August 2021, he also won French nationality following a low-profile procedure about which Paris remains highly discreet.

+The Wall Street Journal reported that in 2018 President Emmanuel Macron hosted Durov for lunch in Paris and suggested Telegram be based in the French capital.

+But Durov declined, said the newspaper, which also reported that France and the UAE had waged a joint operation to hack his phone over concerns Telegram was providing a platform for Islamist extremists.

 Meanwhile, Telegram enjoyed stratospheric success, presenting itself as a champion of individual freedoms, refusing "censorship" and protecting the confidentiality of its users.